esseti/gae-base-py/README.md

 ***work in progress***

 #TO INSTALL
-`pip install --upgrade git+git://github.com/esseti/gae-base-py.git`
-for gae project:
 - download the project (via git)
-- link the gymcentral folder into your project as a symbolic link `ln -s ...`
+- link the gymcentral folder into your project as a symbolic link `ln -s /folder/where/is/it gymcentral`
 - [to be checked] when deploy on gae server, copy the folder into the project.

 #Example